damionbetters/DamionBetters/README.md

-I'm a full-stack developer focused on building web applications with HTML, C++, JavaScript, React, Node, Express, PostgreSQL, MySQL, Python, Django.
+I'm a full-stack developer focused on building web applications.
 I'm actively learning new technologies, solving real-world problems, and contributing to open-source projects to continuously improve my skills.
+When not coding, I like to play board/video games, to cook, to eat, or to just enjoy the Michigan weather.

 > 🧰 Tools of the Trade
 <!-- Tech Stack -->